The Unseen Toll of Bias

 This session reframes bias as a normal brain function that becomes a liability only when left unexamined.
 You will see how cognitive dissonance and moral injury drain confidence and leadership effectiveness, then learn simple “pause-point” tools to interrupt bias in real time.

-By anchoring reflection to Rule 2.1-1 (Integrity) and Rule 6.3-1.1 (Human-Rights Obligations), the program shows you that managing your own bias is not political correctness—it is professional correctness essential to fair and competent practice.
+Managing your own bias is not political correctness—it is professional correctness essential to fair and competent practice.

 This session reframes bias as a normal brain function that becomes a liability only when left unexamined.
 You will see how cognitive dissonance and moral injury drain confidence and leadership effectiveness, then learn simple “pause-point” tools to interrupt bias in real time.

-By anchoring reflection to Rule 2.1-1 (Integrity) and Rule 6.3-1.1 (Human-Rights Obligations), the program shows you that managing your own bias is not political correctness—it is professional correctness essential to fair and competent practice.
+Managing your own bias is not political correctness—it is professional correctness essential to fair and competent practice.

 Or get as part of a bundled offer